 What is Force Field Analysis?

-Force field analysis is a widely-used decision-making tool that organizations utilize in determining the importance, impact, and influence of various factors before implementing changes in business processes.
+Force field analysis is a decision-making tool used to determine the impact and influence of various factors before implementing changes in business processes.
 Once the objectives and goals are defined, this method helps put corresponding values to the listed driving forces and restraining forces of a proposed change.

 The idea behind force field analysis is that after examining the values of the factors driving or restraining the change, the method should result in a recommendation to either strengthen the forces for change or weaken the forces against change.
 Businesses can then use this recommendation as a well-grounded basis for deciding whether or not a proposed change should be implemented.